Vegan Pre-Workout Nutrition: What Do You Need?

 Being a vegan is a health and lifestyle choice with many myths attached.
-Some (wrongly) believe that the same muscle gains aren’t possible for a vegan that may be achieved by eating meat and dairy.
-This is not true, it’s simply a case of knowing where to look.
+Some believe that the same muscle gains aren’t possible for a vegan that may be achieved by eating meat and dairy.
+This is mistaken, it’s simply a case of knowing where to look.

 For the most health conscious, serious gainers, and gym-goers looking to lose weight, when it comes to fuel it’s all about macros, not meats.
 This is about making sure your body gets what it needs, which can be split into three vital components — protein, carbs, and fats.

 These are things that you can get, with ease, from natural food sources that don’t involve meats, dairy or preservatives.

 Vegan or not, you should always aim to get your carbs from a natural, non-processed source.
 Refined carbs, or empty carbs as they are sometimes called, don’t do anyone much good as a fuel.
 They’re a little bit lit like putting the wrong petrol in your car.

 Avoiding refined carbs and getting the right kind can be as simple as choosing sweet potatoes over French fries, wholemeal over process white foods, and generally speaking, carbs that are as close to organic as possible.
 It doesn’t necessarily mean spending more money, though.

 Think seeds and grains.
 You’ve heard before that porridge is the cornerstone of a good start to your day — it applies to workouts, too.
 Oats are a versatile and effective way of getting slow-burning carbs, which you can mix with vegan protein powder an hour before a training session.